jwood9799/CloudFormation/README.md

 Remember that you will need:

 A web server security group that allows inbound traffic from HTTP from 0.0.0.0/0.
-A Launch Template
+A Launch Template.
-An Auto Scaling Group
+An Auto Scaling Group.

 ADVANCED:
 Add a target policy for the ASG to scale after cpu utilization is above 50%.
 After the autoscaling group has been created, find a stress tool to be able to stress an instance above 50% to see if your scaling policy works!